Dog Breeds

 Heat Sensitivity

 Labrador Retrievers can adapt to warm climates.
-However, extreme temperatures should still be avoided.
+However, they should still avoid prolonged exposure to extreme temperatures.

 Precautions